DanOlner/regionalGVAbyindustry/README.md

 1. Use a log scale on the y axis, so change scale is comparable and we can see places with smaller sectors.
 2. Use plotly to make an interactive plot, so hovering over lines will show what places are interactively.

-(That can’t be included on this page, but will run in RStudio, and there’s an online version here.)
+This plot does so for LCR’s largest LQ sector, manufacture of motor vehicles.

 ``` r
 timeplot <- itl2.cp %>%